U.S. says Marines punished over Brazil prostitute

 Panetta said such behavior was not acceptable.

-Additional reporting by Alonso Soto and Tabassum Zakaria; Editing by David Brunnstrom
+Additional reporting by Brian Winter, Alonso Soto and Tabassum Zakaria; Editing by David Brunnstrom and Eric Walsh